aparish0328/ansible_version_control/README.md

 # ansible_version_control

-This is a test to confirm that we can edit and commit to our repo.
+This is a repository for version control within our ansible environment.
+I will be using this repo to maintain scripts, configurations, and inventory files.